-In contrast, with a CPA, your contract is directly with the merchant, giving them permission to take money through your debit or credit card by providing them with the long number on the front of your card.
+You enter a contract directly with the merchant, giving them permission to take money through your debit or credit card by providing them with the long number on the front of your card.
 Amounts may vary, for example, in the case of payday loan repayments.

-Cancellation - you can cancel standing orders or direct debits whenever you like through your banking app, online bank account or by contacting your bank.
+Can be cancelled through your banking app or by contacting your bank.
 If a payment is taken in error, the Direct Debit Guarantee means your bank provides a full refund – and you won’t have to rely on the company to repay you.

 CPAs effectively give companies permission to take a payment whenever they think one is due.
 This could lead to money leaving your account unexpectedly

 CPAs can kick in after an initial introductory period (for example, after a 3-month free trial or subscription) with account holders unaware